 The Tyler Museum of Art

-The exhibition, organized by the TMA, opens to the public Sunday, Jan.
-4 and continues through Feb.
-8, 2009 in the Museums North Gallery.
-Admission to both exhibitions is free.
+The exhibition, organized by the TMA, opens to the public Sunday, Feb.
+22 and continues through May 17, 2009 in the Museums North Gallery.